jia1/jia1.github.io/content/posts/typescript-shortcuts.md

 };
 ```

 While I failed to shorten the code, I reduced the number of literals.
 I'm left with `encodeMap` and the regex now.
-From this experience, I figured out why I could not invert a map like [how it's done in JavaScript](https://stackoverflow.com/questions/56550463/invert-a-map-object).
+From this experience, I figured out why I couldn't invert a map like [how it's done in JavaScript](https://stackoverflow.com/questions/56550463/invert-a-map-object).
 It's a [typing ambiguity](https://github.com/microsoft/TypeScript/issues/8936) (refer to the comments above).

 So, to invert a map in TypeScript, do: